-- -Please bring two #2 pencils - -Scantron forms will be provided for your lecture exams. - -Questions regarding the exam will not be accepted during the administration of the exam.
+-Please bring Two #2 pencils

+-Scantron forms will be provided for your lecture exams.

+-Questions regarding the exam will not be accepted during the administration of the exam.
 This policy provides all students with an equal opportunity for interpretation and minimizes classroom disruption during the exam.
-Errors in the writing of questions are always revealed in the grading. - -Anyone who leaves the exam room will not be allowed back in. - -Late-arriving students will not be admitted into the exam room. - -Student ID will be required, be sure to bring it with you!
+Errors in the writing of questions are always revealed in the grading.

+-Anyone who leaves the exam room will not be allowed back in.

+-Late-arriving students will not be admitted into the exam room once the exam is started.

+-student ID will be required, be sure to bring it with you!